 A survey of American literature from the period of exploration and settlement through the Civil War.
 Students will study works of prose, poetry, drama and fiction in relation to their historical and cultural contexts.
 Texts will be selected from among a diverse group of authors for what they reflect and reveal about the evolving American experience and character.
-Prerequisites: ENGL 1301, ENGL 1302 rerequisites.
-ENGE 1501, ENGE 1502
+Three lecture hours per week.